MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievesizet.md

 ## -description

-The AcxObjectBagRetrieveSizeT function retrieves a value from an existing, intialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveSizeT function retrieves a SizeT value from an existing, intialized AcxObjectBag that contains values.

 ## -parameters